paul-ucryo/world-peace/README.md

 - Responding to a need carries no obligation.
 You are not entering a relationship.
 You are not creating a debt.
 You are closing a gap.
 - The coordination history is a picture of what problems existed and what capabilities responded — not a ledger of who owed what to whom.

 **The self is not the individual person.** The self that posts a need can be a person, a family, a neighborhood, a community, a project, a domain of any size.
 The protocol doesn't care.
-A need posted by a city is the same structure as a need posted by one person.
+A need posted by a city is the same structure as a need posted by one person to their own fridge as reminder.
 The same card format.
 The same routing.
-The same anonymous response mechanism.
+The same signal mechanism drawing attention to something that needs to resolve.

 This is what makes the protocol scale in both directions — down to one person coordinating their own needs and capabilities across different domains of their life, up to a global federation of communities expressing what they have and what they lack.